 - Closing is when you finalize your mortgage.
 You need to go into the process prepared and ready to enter into your contract.
 Our checklist helps you to realize what you need to do, and gets you ready for closing, one step at a time.

-Our survey will continue each year, and we look forward to hearing more from borrowers to see if our Owning a Home tools change the way the modern mortgage borrower approaches the mortgage market.
+Our survey will continue each year, and we look forward to hearing more from borrowers to see if our Buying a House tools change the way the modern mortgage borrower approaches the mortgage market.

 Check out our report for more in-depth research on consumers’ responses.
-Then check out Owning a Home to help you navigate the market, ask the questions, and take the steps that will help you find the mortgage that’s right for you.
+Then check out Buying a House to help you navigate the market, ask the questions, and take the steps that will help you find the mortgage that’s right for you.